 For many years now, improving energy efficiency in homes has remained a subject of great interest, especially with ongoing concerns on climate change.
 On a practical note, escalating power bills have also made energy-efficient homes more attractive in general.

 But what does energy-efficient mean for a home?
-What ideas for an energy-efficient home can you apply?
+What energy-efficient home ideas can you apply?

-If you’re looking to reduce your power bills, here are some ideas on how to make your home in Australia more energy-efficient.
+If you’re looking to reduce your power bills, here are some ideas on how to make your house more energy efficient in Australia.
 But before diving into all that, let’s talk about the basics of energy efficiency first.

 What does energy-efficient mean?